ACSanders/beyond-churn/README.md

 **From churn prediction to causal retention decisions.**

 > **Work in progress:** This repository is under active development.
-The methodology, experiments, results, and project structure will evolve as the project progresses.
+The predictive modeling stage is complete, and the project is now moving into heterogeneous treatment-effect estimation, uplift modeling, and policy evaluation.

 ## Why this project exists